kadena-io/chainweb-node/README.md

 `chainweb-node` knows about a hard-coded set of bootstrap nodes.
 For the *Test* node, this is a single node with host-name `localhost`, and port `1789`.

-### A Word on Testnet Bootstrap Nodes

-For our second iteration of Testnet (v3), the addresses of the Bootstrap nodes running across the web are published below and everyone can participate in the global network.
-(Insert addresses of the ndoes)

 ## Configuring a chainweb node